 - Under Subscription Renewal, turn off the automatic renewal setting.

-- Your plan remains active until its expiry date, then it will be removed.
+- Your plan remains active until its expiration date, then it will be removed.
 You can also remove the plan instantly without waiting.

 - Once the plan is removed, purchase your desired lower-tier plan.

 Sites on the Business or Commerce plan have access to developer tools and advanced hosting features.
-When you downgrade to Premium or Personal, your site retains many features but loses access to others.
+When you downgrade from these plans, your site loses access to the following features:

 - Backups